 Check other sites on the same Web Server

-If your hosting plan is hosting multiple sites, see if – other sites on the same server are experiencing a white screen of death issue.
+If your hosting plan includes multiple sites, check if other sites on the same server are experiencing a white screen of death.

-To get started, you can repeat similar actions, processes, or routines on other sites – causing them reveal errors, dead screens, or logs – helping you track error statements for white screens.
-An example of a process that triggers similar scenarios is, installing a poorly-designed WordPress plugin.
+To get started, you can repeat similar actions, processes, or routines on other sites – causing them to reveal errors, dead screens, or logs – helping you track error statements for white screens.
+Installing a poorly designed WordPress plugin is an example of a process that triggers similar scenarios.

 Management of WordPress Plugins